KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     Choose from a list (sub-menu) of predefined color themes for the appearance of digiKam.

-    For a detailed description see :ref:`digiKam Themes Configuration <theme_settings>` section.
+    For a detailed description see the :ref:`digiKam Themes Configuration <theme_settings>` section.

 :menuselection:`Settings --> Configure Languages...`

     Launch digiKam languages configuration dialog.

-    For a detailed description see :ref:`digiKam Languages Configuration <languages_settings>` section.
+    For a detailed description see the :ref:`digiKam Languages Configuration <languages_settings>` section.

 :menuselection:`Settings --> Configure Shortcuts...` :kbd:`Ctrl+Alt+,`

     Configure the digiKam shortcuts and manage different schemes of shortcuts.

-    For a detailed description see :ref:`digiKam Shortcuts Configuration <shortcuts_settings>` section.
+    For a detailed description see the :ref:`digiKam Shortcuts Configuration <shortcuts_settings>` section.

 :menuselection:`Settings --> Configure Toolbars...`

     Configure the digiKam toolbars.

-    For a detailed description see :ref:`digiKam Toolbars Configuration <toolbars_settings>` section.
+    For a detailed description see the :ref:`digiKam Toolbars Configuration <toolbars_settings>` section.

 :menuselection:`Settings --> Configure Notifications...`

     Configure the digiKam notifications including actions like *Play a sound*, *Log to a file* or *Run command*.

-    For a detailed description see :ref:`digiKam Notifications Configuration <notifications_settings>` section.
+    For a detailed description see the :ref:`digiKam Notifications Configuration <notifications_settings>` section.

 :menuselection:`Settings --> Database Migration...`

     Launch tool to migrate the digiKam databases from SQLite to MySQL or vice versa.

-    Find more information about the databases and database migration in the setup section about :ref:`digiKam databases <database_settings>`.
+    Find more information about the databases and database migration in the :ref:`digiKam databases <database_settings>` section.

 :menuselection:`Settings --> Configure digiKam...` :kbd:`Ctrl+Shift+,`

     Launch digiKam configure dialog.

-    For a detailed description see :ref:`digiKam Configuration <setup_application>` section.
+    For a detailed description see the :ref:`digiKam Configuration <setup_application>` section.

 .. _menu_mainhelp: